-- Loan guarantees provide full-faith-and-credit guarantees by the federal government to institutional investors, such as pension funds, that make loans for projects.
+- Loan guarantees provide full-faith-and-credit guarantees by the federal government and guarantee a borrower’s repayments to a non-federal lender.

 - Lines of credit are contingent sources of funding in the form of federal loans that may be drawn upon to supplement project revenues, if needed, during the first 10 years of project operations.

 For example, Denver Union Station underwent an extensive expansion and renovation project that included the creation of an intermodal transit district around the historic station that encompasses transit-oriented development.
 Completed in 2014, the station is a regional multimodal hub served by commuter rail, intercity passenger rail, light rail, bus rapid transit and other related transportation services.
-The $518.6 million project will promote livability and provide environmental, social and economic benefits to the Denver region.
+The $518.6 million project promotes livability and provides environmental, social and economic benefits to the Denver region.

-The project has in part been financed with a $145.6 million TIFIA loan secured by liens on pledged revenues that include tax increment revenues, a levy on property tax revenues and lodger’s tax revenue.
+The project was in part financed with a $145.6 million TIFIA loan secured by liens on pledged revenues that include tax increment revenues, a levy on property tax revenues and lodger’s tax revenue.
 For more information on TIFIA-financed projects, visit the FHWA’s TIFIA website.

-To receive TIFIA assistance, a project must have costs that equal or exceed at least one of the following:
+To receive TIFIA assistance, a project must have anticipated costs meeting the thresholds noted below:

 Specified project types have a lower cost threshold under TIFIA:

-- Rural infrastructure project (a surface transportation project not located in a city with a population of more than 150,000): $10 million (but not exceeding $100 million)
+- Rural infrastructure project (a surface transportation project located outside an urbanized area with a population of more than 150,000): $10 million (but not exceeding $100 million).

-- Transit-oriented development project (such as infrastructure to promote biking and walking around a transit station – see above): $10 million
+- Transit-oriented development project (such as infrastructure to promote biking and walking around a transit station; construction, renovation and improvement of intercity bus and rail stations; and renovation and improvement of historic transportation facilities): $10 million.

 - Local infrastructure project (such as infrastructure to promote biking and walking around a transit station): $10 million.
 The applicant must be a local government, public authority, or instrumentality of local government; the project must be located on a facility owned by a local government; or it must be determine that a local government is substantially involved in the development of the project.